 The best camping near Hobart, Tasmania.

-Camp by beaches, mountain trails, or vineyards, on the doorstep of the island capital.
+Camp by beaches, mountain trails, or vineyards close to the Tasman capital.

-Piercing cliffs, wave-ravaged beaches, and beautiful sandy bays carve out the dramatic landscapes of the Tasman Peninsula, just an hour’s drive southeast of Hobart.
-This is the place to escape city life—simple unpowered sites let you get even closer to bushwalking trails and remote beaches, and it’s even possible to camp right by the Port Arthur Historic Site, one of Tasmania’s most unmissable attractions.
+Cliffs, beaches, and sandy bays carve out the Tasman Peninsula landscape, just an hour’s drive southeast of Hobart.
+This is the place to escape city life—simple unpowered sites let you get even closer to bushwalking trails and remote beaches, and it’s even possible to camp right by the Port Arthur Historic Site, one of Tasmania’s top spots.

 Wellington to Mount Field National Park